 Trial begins in high-profile Silicon Valley sex bias case

-The firm denies all wrongdoing and says Pao was a poor performer who didn't get along with her colleagues.
+The firm has denied wrongdoing and says Pao was a poor performer who didn't get along with her colleagues.

 Venture capital firms provide much of the startup funds for tech companies and have a reputation as being even more insular and male-dominated than the companies they help launch.

-Women hold 15 to 20 percent of the technology jobs at tech giants Google, Apple, Facebook and Yahoo, according to company disclosures.
+Women hold 15 to 20 percent of the technology jobs at tech giants Google, Apple, Facebook and Yahoo, according to disclosures by the companies.

 Pao left the administrative position with Doerr in 2010 to become a junior partner with full-time investment duties.

 Exelrod said she was excluded from a dinner at the home of former Vice President Al Gore — a partner at the firm — after another Kleiner partner told her "women killed the buzz," and also was subjected to a conversation about pornography that a Kleiner partner did not stop, the lawyer said.